khiz-k/space-invaders/README.md

 # space-invaders

- Based off Techwithtim's tutorial: https://www.youtube.com/watch?v=Q-__8Xw9KTM (got assets from there and followed along a bit)
+ Based off Techwithtim's tutorial: https://www.youtube.com/watch?v=Q-__8Xw9KTM (got assets from there and followed along)

 Workflow:
 1) Setup classes for each object (ships and invaders)